U.S. Justice Dept weighs stripping federal funds from cities allowing 'anarchy' | Politics

 In a joint statement, New York City Mayor Bill de Blasio, Portland Mayor Ted Wheeler, and Seattle Mayor Jenny Durkan accused the Trump administration of playing politics and said withholding federal funds would be illegal.
 "This is thoroughly political and unconstitutional.
 The president is playing cheap political games with congressionally directed funds.
 Our cities are bringing communities together; our cities are pushing forward after fighting back a pandemic and facing the worst financial crisis since the Great Depression, all despite recklessness and partisanship from the White House," they said.

 Many cities across the United States have experienced unrest since the May death of George Floyd.
 In some cases the protests have escalated into violence and looting.
-The federal government has mounted a campaign to disperse the racial justice protests, including by sending federal agents into Portland and Seattle and encouraging federal prosecutors to bring charges.
+The federal government has mounted a campaign to disperse the violence, including by sending federal agents into Portland and Seattle and encouraging federal prosecutors to bring charges.

 Last week, the Justice Department urged federal prosecutors to consider sedition charges against protesters who have burned buildings and engaged in other violent activity.
 Monday's threat to revoke federal funds was the government's latest escalation in its quest to curb the protests.